Zilliqa/dev-portal-old/docs/staking-ssn-operations.md

 ---
 id: staking-ssn-operations
-title: Operations
+title: Smart contract operations
 ---
 # Security audit of smart contract

-The smart contracts has been audited by [Quantstamp](https://quantstamp.com/).
+The smart contracts have been audited by [Quantstamp](https://quantstamp.com/).
 A copy of the security audit report can be found in our [Github repository](https://github.com/Zilliqa/staking-contract/blob/master/Staked_Seed_Node_SSN_Operations-Report.pdf) or on [Quantstamp certification website](https://certificate.quantstamp.com/).

 # Enrollment into the smart contract